Capital punishment in Europe

 Capital punishment has been completely abolished in all European countries except for Belarus and Russia, the latter of which has a moratorium and has not carried out an execution since August 1996.
 The complete ban on capital punishment is enshrined in both the Charter of Fundamental Rights of the European Union (EU) and two widely adopted protocols of the European Convention on Human Rights of the Council of Europe, and is thus considered a central value.
 Of all modern European countries, San Marino, Portugal, and the Netherlands were the first to abolish capital punishment, whereas only Belarus still practises capital punishment in some form or another.
 In 2012, Latvia became the last EU member state to abolish capital punishment in wartime.

-In Russia, capital punishment has been indefinitely suspended (under moratorium) since 1996.

 The last execution in Europe took place in Belarus, which carried out one execution in 2022.

 Abolition

 Legal instruments in Europe

 The Council of Europe has two main instruments against capital punishment: Protocol 6 and Protocol 13.

 Protocol 6, opened for signing in 1983, which prohibits capital punishment during peacetime has been ratified by all members of the Council of Europe.

 Protocol 13, opened for signing in 2002, prohibits capital punishment in all circumstances.
 All member states of the Council of Europe have ratified it except Azerbaijan, which have signed but not yet ratified.
 Still, Azerbaijan had already abolished capital punishment in 1998.
 Armenia is the latest country to ratify Protocol 13 in February 2024, having however abolished the death penalty since 2003.